Skip to main content

 Close the running app from the dock and close the Metro terminal window.

-When the demo was last tested on x64, the app failed with a warning
+When the demo was last tested, the app failed with a warning

 No bundle URL present.